michael-rua/Hi-Five-EDA-Social-Database/README.md

 ### *STRETCH ROUTE GOALS*
 *This would use many-many relationships*
-- [ ] -A group route to list each grouping
+- [ ] A group route to list each grouping
-- [ ] -A group:id route that would link to the
+- [ ] A group:id route that would link to the specific social list
-- [ ] -A edit profile form route
+- [ ] An edit profile form route